ATN Board and Executive Director

 Stephanie attended the University of Rhode Island and Vermont Law School.
 Formerly a disability attorney, Stephanie retired her license to be available full time for her son’s needs.
 She is finding ways to help ATN, herself, and her community.
 Stephanie feels that ATN gives parents a place to be themselves.
 She works to remind ATN members of the bond we all have as parents and caregivers.

-The Garde family lives in New England with many animals including a 38 year old horse.
+The Garde family lives in New England.
 They enjoy rehabbing an old lake house, rowing whaleboats, running, walking, watching football and hockey, and savoring the good days.
 Email Stephanie

 After 20 years as an antitrust lawyer, and 7 trying to juggle being a part-time partner with full-time needy kids, I left my corporate clients far behind for a world of kids with issues and general craziness.